Receiving a blood transfusion

 Transfusion can be life saving but, like other medical treatments, it is not completely free of risk.
 The main risk from a red blood cell transfusion is receiving blood of the wrong blood group.
 Careful identification checks will be carried out by clinical staff to ensure patients receive the correct transfusion.

 In the United Kingdom, we take many precautions to ensure that blood is as safe as possible.
 Blood samples from donors are tested for infections, which we know can be passed on in blood.
-This includes tests for HIV, Hepatitis B and C, Syphilis and Human T-lymphotropic virus (HTLV).
-To meet the special needs of some patients we also test some donations for CMV (Cytomgalovirus) and Hepatitis E.
+This includes tests for HIV, Hepatitis B and C and E, Syphilis and Human T-lymphotropic virus (HTLV).
+To meet the special needs of some patients we also test some donations for CMV (Cytomgalovirus).

 Other types of transfusion

 When blood is donated, it is separated into components.
 These components are red blood cells, platelets and plasma, and each of these components can be used separately in the transfusion process depending on the medical condition to be treated.
 Platelets are transfused to increase the number of platelets in the blood or to replace the platelets which are not working properly, which commonly occurs due to cancer treatment.

 Plasma (FFP) is transfused to increase the level of clotting factors in blood.
 People can develop low clotting factors when there has been liver damage or infection, or after a large blood transfusion.